vsivsi/meteor-job/README.md

 Change the state of a `'failed'` or `'cancelled'` job to `'waiting'` to be retried.
 A restarted job will retain any repeat count state it had when it failed or was cancelled.

 `options:`

 * `retries` -- Number of additional retries to attempt before failing with `job.retry()`.
 Default: `0`.
 These retries add to any remaining retries already on the job (such as if it was cancelled).
 * `until` -- Keep retrying until this `Date`, or until the number of retries is exhausted, whichever comes first.
 Default: Prior value of `until`.
 Note that if you specify a value for `until` when restarting a repeating job, it will only apply to the first run of the job.
 Any repeated runs of the job will use the repeat `until` value for all retries.
 * `antecedents` -- Also restart all `'cancelled'` or `'failed'` jobs that this job depends on.
 Default: `true`
 * `dependents` -- Also restart all `'cancelled'` or `'failed'` jobs that depend on this job.
 Default: `false`

 `callback(error, result)` -- Result is true if restart was successful.
-When running as `Meteor.isServer` with fibers, the callback may be omitted and the return value is the result.
+When running on Meteor Server or with Fibers, the callback may be omitted, and then errors will throw and the return value is the result.

 ```js
 job.restart(